Our performance for the fourth quarter 2011 was disappointing, said Chief Executive Brady Dougan.

 It reflects both the adverse market conditions during the period and the impact of the measures we have taken to swiftly adapt our business to the evolving market and regulatory requirements.

-The bank said the charge of 981 million francs was due to the accelerated implementation of a risk reduction plan, steps to exit unprofitable businesses and expenses due to the rapid execution of cost cutting programmes.
+Dougan said the charge of 981 million francs was due to the accelerated implementation of a risk reduction plan, steps to exit unprofitable businesses and costs due to the rapid execution of cost reduction programmes.

-Dougan said Credit Suisse would meet a goal to cut risky assets by 80 billion francs in the first quarter, compared with its original target of the end of 2012.
-The bank will exceed the target for the year-end by $39 billion.
+Dougan said Credit Suisse would meet a goal to slash risky assets by 80 billion Swiss francs in the first quarter, from year-end previously.
+The bank also said it is on track to cut costs by 2 billion by the end of next year.

-But analysts noted the bank still faced the prospect of a hefty fine as it seeks to settle a U.S. tax probe over allegations it helped wealthy Americans hide their money through hidden Swiss offshore accounts.
+Credit Suisse was largely mum on a settlement in a U.S. probe over helping wealthy Americans hide their money through hidden Swiss offshore accounts.

 Rival Julius Baer